MingCHEN4/MingCHEN4.github.io/_posts/2019-4-1-blogdown.md

 - With GitHub way
 Create a new website on Netlify from the GitHub repos that contains the source files of the website, so that we could continuously deploy the site instead of manually uploading the "public/" every time.
 Details in Chapter 3.

+**Tips**
+- `weight`: which is YAML metadata, is used to tell Hugo the order of pages when sorting them, e.g. when you generate a list of all pages under a dir, and two posts have the same date, you may assign diff weights to them to get the desired order on the lis.

 ---
 ## Things to know | from the Preface